 A Seattle band.
 Jazzmasters drenched in reverb.
 Post-shoegaze rock, dream pop, power pop and noise.
 Bluesy, dreamy, shreddy, psychedelic.

-“Dream the Currents” 5-song EP available for preorder now!
-Listen to the first track:
+“Dream the Currents” 5-song EP available now!
+Listen here:

 “… songs that alternately shimmer and hammer.
 These are songs that are perfect to score a rainy bus ride, or a day of introspection, but they absolutely explode live.
 Of all the bands exploring shoegaze in Seattle, Guest Directors are perhaps the best at getting the balance of mood and power right.”

 “… borrowing the tastiest elements from several genres resulting in an energetic and psychedelic dream-pop blend that will stick in your head.”

 Guest Directors is a group of guides: comfortably demonstrating a familiarity with the sonic landscape of their native Northwest and poised to lead wherever its audience needs.
 The quartet’s confident chemistry and ambitious spirit eschew typical routes in favor of new paths brimming with honest secrets and bold challenges.

 Their kaleidoscopic instrumentation is comprised of the delightfully tangled Jazzmasters and moody vocals of co-leads, Gary Thorstensen and Julie D., as well as Rian Turner’s volatile drumming and Charlie Russo’s propulsive bass work.
 The group has mastered its musical surveillance, recognizing each bit of sonic space as an opportunity for attention, examination, and artful refinement.
 And whether the moment calls for scaling peaks or wading through turbulent waters, the group is unwaveringly prepared, willing, and able.